NewGuy103/example-mkdocs-basic/docs/docs/api-overview.md

 Delete a directory and all it's files.

-*Currently in version 1.1.0, this permanently deletes the directory and files, and not marks them as deleted.*
+*Currently in version 1.1.0, this permanently deletes the directory, and does not mark them as deleted.*
 *Also applies to deleted files within the directory.*

+API key permission required: `delete`

 **Parameters:**